nyggus/easycheck/README.rst

 Use in testing
 --------------

-As mentioned above, most functions have aliases to be used in testing.
+As mentioned above, most :code:`checkit` functions have aliases to be used in testing.
 Of course, you can use :code:`check_if()`, but to align with the common use of assertions, the :code:`checkit` module offers those aliases so that the reader will immediately see that you're using these functions to test.
 Consider these examples:

 .. code-block:: python